-Professor Robert (Bob) White is Professor of Geophysics in the Department of Earth Sciences at Cambridge (since 1989) and was director of the Faraday Institute for Science and Religion.
+Professor Robert (Bob) White is the Emeritus Director of The Faraday Institute for Science and Religion and was Professor of Geophysics in the Department of Earth Sciences at Cambridge (since 1989).
 He was elected a Fellow of the Royal Society in 1994, and a Fellow of the American Geophysical Union in 2016.
 In 2018 he was awarded a Gold Medal of the Royal Astronomical Society, which is their highest award, in recognition of a lifetime’s achievement in research.
 He is also a Fellow of the Geological Society, an elected Member of the International Society for Science and Religion and several other professional bodies; he serves on many of their committees.
 Since 1988 he has been a Fellow of St Edmund’s College, Cambridge, prior to which he was a student and Research Fellow at Emmanuel College, Cambridge.

 He lead a research group investigating the Earth’s dynamic crust: in particular the way in which enormous volumes of volcanic rock are produced when continents and oceans rift apart, and the movement of molten rock under active volcanoes.
 He has organised many overseas fieldwork projects and supervised over 55 PhD students at Cambridge, many of whom are now prominent in academia, industry, government and education.
 His work at sea has taken him to the Atlantic, Indian and Pacific Oceans and his research group is currently investigating the internal structure of volcanoes in Iceland.
 His scientific work is published in over 350 papers and articles.

 Selected Science – Religion Publications